MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Get-WmiObject.md

 ### Example 2: Gets services on a remote computer

-This exammple gets the services on a remote computer.
-The **ComputerName** parameter to specifies the IP address of a remote computer.
+This example gets the services on a remote computer.
+The **ComputerName** parameter specifies the IP address of a remote computer.
 By default, the current user account must be a member of the **Administrators** group on the remote computer.

 ```powershell